rept0id/sql-wizardy/coordinates/distance/README.md

 #### Haversine Formula

+It involves more calculations, thus requiring more computing power.
+But, it's more accurate.

-Originates from José de Mendoza y Ríos (1801) and James Andrew (1805).
+It originates from José de Mendoza y Ríos (1801) and James Andrew (1805).

-Characteristics:

-- more calculations, more computing power needed
-- more accurate - good for small distances, bad for huge

 #### Spherical Law of Cosines

+It involves fewer calculations, thus requiring less computing power.
+However, it's less accurate.

-Originates from Al-Khwarizmi (9th century), al-Battani (9th century) and Nīlakaṇṭha (15th century).
+It originates from Al-Khwarizmi (9th century), al-Battani (9th century), and Nīlakaṇṭha (15th century).

-Characteristics:
-- less calculations, less computing power needed
-- less accurate - good for huge distances, bad for small

 ### Example Comparisons